Malia Obama Expelled From Harvard For Smoking Marijuana? Only If You Believe Fake News [Debunked]

 Plausibility aside, however, there’s no truth to the rumor that Malia was thrown out of Harvard for smoking pot.
 There are several reasons for this.

 First, America’s Last Line of Defense admits, on its own website, that its articles are anonymously-sourced, satirical, or a combination of the two.
-In other words: “Fake News,” like The Onion or Newslo or one of hundreds of other websites that freely admit that their articles are satire and not meant to be taken literally.
+In other words, “Fake News” like The Onion or Newslo or one of hundreds of other websites that freely admit that their articles are satire and not meant to be taken literally.

 “The Resistance may include information from sources that may or may not be reliable and facts that don’t necessarily exist.
 All articles should be considered satirical and any and all quotes attributed to actual people complete and total baloney.
 Pictures that represent actual people should be considered altered and not in any way real.”